Intro to Virtualization

 Understanding Virtualization

-Virtualization is easy enough to understand when you only look at what it accomplishes.
+Virtualization is easy enough to understand when only looking at what it accomplishes.
 However, understanding how virtualization is possible or what's happening under the hood can be more challenging.

 Defining Virtualization

-Let's start with definitions of important concepts in virtualization.
-A "simulation" is defined as imitating the function of one system or process by means of the functioning of another.
+Let's start with definitions of essential concepts in virtualization.
+A "simulation" is defined as imitating the function of one system or process employing the functioning of another.
 Therefore, virtualization is the process of simulating the behavior of real-world computers, servers, or networks with software.

 Virtualization is possible because of a concept called abstraction, which is a technical process of creating a layer of separation between users or applications and the details of the underlying hardware, software, or data sources.